 I hope you will come and join the conversation!

-Each week, I research relevant topics and write a couple articles (at times accompanied by a video) providing information, insight, and/or opinion about those topics.
+Each week, I research relevant topics and write articles seeking to provide information, insight, and/or opinion about those topics.
 We also get some great guest posts from educators, administrators, technologists, and other writers.
-EmergingEdTech publishes a few of these articles each week, along with a “Tweet Wrap” post on Fridays (consolidating most of the Tweets I posted that week about ed tech articles and resources that I think readers might find informative and useful).
+EmergingEdTech publishes a few articles each week, along with a “Tweet Wrap” post at the end of each week (consolidating most of the Tweets I posted that week about ed tech articles and resources that I think readers might find informative and useful).